astropy/astropy/docs/nddata/subclassing.rst

 Note that the above example assumes that the errors are stored in an ``array`` attribute, but this does not have to be the case.

-For an example of a complete implementation, see `~astropy.nddata.nduncertainty.StdDevUncertainty`.
+For an example of a complete implementation, see `~astropy.nddata.StdDevUncertainty`.